keyserwood/PythonAppleM1/README.md

 # PythonAppleM1
 Python setup guide for new apple M1 MacBook Pro.
 The M1 chip is superb, however it leads to incompatibility and for the moment I do not recommend a python setup without rosetta.
 Hence, all the following advice needs to have previously setup a terminal with rosetta activated.
 If you do not know how to this, let's check this [tutorial](https://www.youtube.com/watch?v=9W8rTTE1WEA).
 Having a functional python environement and data science compatible setup is quite long, and I spend some times gathering data to create the following tutorial.
-Feel free to support me on :
+I hope it will be useful 🤞

 # 1. Install python via miniforge.